A record of making a difference

 Pulling out the stops for a Vanier-Traynor crossing, The Waterloo Region Record

 - Traynor-Vanier residents rally for pedestrian crossing to Fairway Road, Kitchener Today / 570 News

-When the Mayfair Hotel was demolished, James Howe vowed never again.
+When the Mayfair Hotel was ordered to be demolished, James Howe vowed never again.
 Through blog posts and social media, he raised awareness that despite being owned by the city the former Legion building at 48 Ontario St. N. had sat empty and unused for more than 15 years.
 That lead to the formation of the Friends of 48 Ontario that arranged for the “birthplace of the blues in Kitchener” to be in Doors Open Waterloo Region in 2016.
 Their efforts got the city to make a decision on the building’s future.